-Section 8-4 Rules and Regulations
+Section 9-4 Rules and Regulations

 A copy of all rules and regulations adopted by any city agency shall be placed on file in the office of the city clerk and shall be available for review by any person who requests such information at any reasonable time.
-No rule or regulation adopted by any city agency shall become effective until five days following the date it is so filed.
+No rule or regulation adopted by any city agency shall become effective within 5 days following the date it is so filed.

-Section 8-5 Re-enactment and Publication of Ordinances
+Section 9-5 Review of Ordinances

-The city council shall, at five year intervals, cause to be prepared a proposed revision, recodification or republication of the ordinances of the city, which shall be submitted to the city council for action.
+The city council shall, at 5 year intervals, cause to be prepared a proposed revision, recodification or republication of the ordinances of the city, which shall be submitted to the city council for action.
 The city council shall adopt the proposed recodification or revision, with or without amendment, or shall approve the text of the republication, prior to the expiration of the calendar year in which it is submitted to them.
-Revision, recodification or republication shall be under the supervision of the city solicitor, or if the city council shall so direct by special counsel engaged for that specific purpose.
+Such revision, recodification, or republication shall be under the supervision of the city attorney, or if the city council shall so direct by special counsel engaged for that specific purpose.
 Copies of the compilation shall be made available for public distribution, provided however, a charge, not to exceed the actual cost of reproduction may be charged.
 In each year between such re-enactments, an annual supplement shall be published which shall contain all ordinances and amendments to ordinances adopted in the preceding year.

-Section 8-6 Uniform Procedures Governing Multiple Member Bodies
+Section 9-6 Uniform Procedures Governing Multiple Member Bodies

+Officers – All appointed multiple-member bodies shall elect a chair, a vice-chair and a secretary and any other officer it deems necessary.

-Meetings--All multiple member bodies of the city, whether elected, appointed or otherwise constituted, shall meet regularly at such times and places as they may, by their own rules prescribe, unless some other provision is made by ordinance or by law.
-Special meetings of any multiple member body shall be held on the call of the chairman or by one-third of the members thereof by written notice delivered in hand or to the place of residence of each member at least forty-eight hours in advance of the time set, which shall contain notice of the subjects to be acted upon.
-A copy of the said notice shall also be posted on the city bulletin board.
-Except as may otherwise be authorized by law, all meetings of all multiple member bodies shall at all times be open to the public and the press.
+Meetings – All appointed multiple-member bodies of the city shall meet regularly at the times and places that the multiple-member body, by the body’s own rules, prescribe.
+Special meetings of any multiple-member body shall be held at the chair's call or by a majority of the members.
+Notice of the meeting shall be posted as required by law.
+Except as otherwise authorized by law, all meetings of all multiple-member bodies shall always be open to the public.

-Rules and Journals--Each multiple member body shall determine its own rules and order of business unless another provision is made by ordinance or by law, and shall provide for keeping a journal of its proceedings.
-These rules and journals shall be a public record and certified copies shall be placed on file in the office of the city clerk and in the Lynn Public Library.
+Meeting documents and submissions – Each appointed multiple-member body shall determine its own rules and order of business.
+Each multiple-member body shall provide for the keeping of agendas, minutes, and related submissions of its proceedings.
+All such documents shall be a public record, and certified copies shall be placed on file in the office of the city clerk within a reasonable period from the date of approval.

-Voting--If requested by any member, any vote of any multiple member body shall be taken by a call of the roll and the vote of each member shall be recorded in the journal, provided, however, if the vote is unanimous, only that fact need be recorded.
+Voting – If requested by a member, a vote of an appointed multiple-member body shall be taken by a roll call vote and the vote of each member shall be recorded in the minutes, but if the vote is unanimous, only that fact need be recorded.

-Quorum--A majority of the members of a multiple member body shall constitute a quorum, but a smaller number may adjourn from time to time.

-Section 8-7 Number and Gender

-Words importing the singular number may extend and be applied to several persons or things; words importing the plural number may include the singular; and words importing the masculine gender shall include the feminine gender.
+Quorum – A majority of the members of an appointed multiple-member body shall constitute a quorum.
+Unless some other provision is made by the multiple-member body's own rules while a quorum is present, except on procedural matters, a majority of the full membership of the body shall be required to vote on any matter representing an exercise of the powers of the multiple-member body.
+General Laws related to a vote to meet in “executive session” shall always require a majority of members of the body.

-Section 8-8 References to General Laws
+Section 9-7 References to General Laws